ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 **Characterize distribution** - What is the distribution of depression scores based on the frequency of listening to Rock music?

+**Characterize Distribution** - What is the distribution of self-reported mental health scores in those who believe music does not improve mental health?

 **Determine Range** - What is the range of genre diversity scores among individuals who report that music improves their well-being?

 **Correlate** - Is there a correlation between genre diversity scores and self-reported mental health scores?

 **Find Extremum** - Which favorite genre has the highest proportion of individuals reporting that music worsens their well-being?

-**Characterize Distribution** - What is the distribution of self-reported mental health scores in those who believe music does not improve mental health?

 **Find Extremum** - "What are the most and least frequently reported mental health severity scores?"
-  - Most frequent reported mental health severity scores might reflect response biases.
+  - Most frequently reported mental health severity scores might reflect response biases.

 **Cluster** – Can we group individuals into clusters based on their music preferences and mental health scores?
   - Clusters of groups may be indicative of relationships.